menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

   .. image:: ../../images/add-service-dialog.png
       :width: 100%

-3. On the :guilabel:`Properties` tab, select an agent from the dropdown menu.
+3. In the :guilabel:`Properties` step, select an agent from the dropdown menu.

    .. image:: ../../images/add-service-properties.png
      :width: 100%